-- For all students, the overall cumulative gradepoint average (GPA) must meet the college standards. - Admission to the Nursing program, either as a new student to the College or as a continuing student declaring Nursing as a new major, requires a cumulative GPA of 3.000 for all coursework required for the Nursing program. - Students must maintain a major GPA of 3.000 to progress in the Nursing Program. - Nursing GPA includes all nursing and required support courses. - Student progress in the Nursing program is reviewed at the end of each semester by the program's undergraduate Academic Standards Committee. - A student whose nursing cumulative GPA is below a 3.000 may be put on probation in the Nursing major for the next semester and will not be permitted to progress in the Nursing course sequence. - Students will not be permitted to begin any NSG courses without a major GPA of 3.000 in the required supporting courses.
+- For all students, the overall cumulative gradepoint average (GPA) must meet the college standards. - Admission to the Nursing program, either as a new student to the College or as a continuing student declaring Nursing as a new major, requires a cumulative GPA of 3.000 for all coursework required for the Nursing program. - Students must maintain a major GPA of 3.000 to progress in the Nursing Program. - Nursing GPA includes all nursing and required support courses. - Student progress in the Nursing program is reviewed at the end of each semester by the program's undergraduate Academic Standards Committee. - A student whose nursing cumulative GPA is below a 3.000 may be put on probation in the Nursing major for the next semester and will not be permitted to progress in the Nursing course sequence. - Students may only be on probation once while in the Nursing program and may only repeat one Nursing course. - Students will not be permitted to begin any NSG courses without a major GPA of 3.000 in the required supporting courses. - A withdrawal after the end of the Add/Drop period is considered an attempt of a course.
+Students are only allowed to repeat (second attempt) any Nursing course once or at the discretion of the program director.